-- (i) Microbial opsins, members of an ancient, but uniquely wellsuited, gene family adapted from evolutionarily distant organisms such as algae and archaebacteria, with each gene encoding a distinct protein that directly elicits electrical current across cellular membranes in response to light, - (ii) general methods for targeting sufficiently strong and specific opsin gene expression to well-defined cellular elements in the brain - (iii) general methods for guiding sufficiently strong and precisely timed light to specific brain regions, cells or parts of cells while the experimental subject carries out behaviors of interest.
+(i) Microbial opsins, members of an ancient, but uniquely wellsuited, gene family adapted from evolutionarily distant organisms such as algae and archaebacteria, with each gene encoding a distinct protein that directly elicits electrical current across cellular membranes in response to light,

+(ii) general methods for targeting sufficiently strong and specific opsin gene expression to well-defined cellular elements in the brain

+(iii) general methods for guiding sufficiently strong and precisely timed light to specific brain regions, cells or parts of cells while the experimental subject carries out behaviors of interest.
 The development of optogenetics was a biological threebody problem in which it was hard to resolve (or, even more importantly, to motivate attempts to resolve) any one of the three challenges without first addressing the other components.

 For example, microbial rhodopsin photocurrents were predicted to be exceedingly small, suggesting a difficult path forward even if efficient delivery and incorporation of the all-trans retinal chromophore were possible in adult non-retinal brain tissue, and even in the event of safe and correct trafficking of these evolutionarily remote proteins to the surface membrane of complex metazoan neurons.
-For these weak membrane conductance regulators to work, high gene expression and light-intensity levels would have to be obtained in living nervous systems while simultaneously attaining cell-type specificity and minimizing cellular toxicity metazoan can be a trafficking mammalia and the lower row shows the effect of combined TS and ER (endoplasmic reticulum export) motif provision
+For these weak membrane conductance regulators to work, high gene expression and light-intensity levels would have to be obtained in living nervous systems while simultaneously attaining cell-type specificity and minimizing cellular toxicity

 All of this would have to be achieved even though neurons were well known to be highly vulnerable to (and often damaged or destroyed by) overexpression of membrane proteins, as well as sensitive to side effects of heat and light.
-All three classes of microbial opsinderived proteins suffer to some degree from formation of aggregations within а Subject 7/1/04 A) Test expression of CYFP layeled: 0.52 dx KY3 () - CHOP2 315H EYFP 0.64 KY () - WTTASKI YTA 1.19 K46 (2) -1.03 - ON (2) And Petrollenti constructs
+All three classes of microbial opsinderived proteins suffer to some degree from formation of aggregations within metazoan host cells but in all cases this can be addressed with membrane trafficking motifs borrowed from mammalian channels upper right shows the effect on surface membrane expression of adding a neurite targeting motif (TS), and the lower row shows the effect of combined TS and ER (endoplasmic reticulum export) motif provision а Subject 7/1/04 A) Test expression of CYFP layeled: 0.52 dx KY3 () - CHOP2 315H EYFP 0.64 KY () - WTTASKI YTA KYS 3 1.19 K46 () - DN TASKI YPI K47 (3) - DN TASKI YPI 1.03 0.95 N(2) And Petrollent constructs